 Continue to wear sunscreen on exposed areas of the skin.

 Higher altitudes along with cold, dry winds can lead to dryness of the skin.
 Your hands and face are particularly vulnerable, as they are most likely to be exposed.
 Exposed skin needs to be protected from harmful sun rays, especially in higher altitudes and areas with snow covered ground.
 Apply a high SPF broad-spectrum sunscreen for winter sun protection every day.
 Don’t forget your lips.
 Use a lip protectant with sunscreen.

 Read the ingredient list when choosing skin and hair care products.

 Avoid products that may have ingredients with potentially irritating or drying effects on your skin.
 Check your label for common chemical irritants.
 The use of fragrance-free, unscented, and hypoallergenic skin care products may help prevent further irritation to dry skin.
-All of our products are free of dyes, fragrance, masking fragrance, lanolin, parabens, and formaldehyde.

 Always consult a dermatologist

 Make an appointment with a dermatologist if you have concerns about your skin condition.
 Itching, flaking, and redness could be signs of an associated dermatitis, eczema, psoriasis, or other skin condition which may require treatment from a skin specialist.